The-Marcy-Lab-School/pagila-database/README.md

 only need to install one of them.
 Both formats are provided for those who have trouble using one version or another.

-You can now open your `pagila` database via your TablePlus and run SQL queries.
+You can now run SQL queries in `psql` or you can now open your `pagila` database via your TablePlus and run SQL queries.